binchenX/understand_container/docs/ch6.md

 ### Exercise

-Let's do some Exercise to verify the 0 inside of the container is actually 1000 on the host, and ultimately it is 1000 that is checked by the kernel.
+Let's do some exercises to verify that the '0' inside the container is actually '1000' on the host, and ultimately, it's '1000' that the kernel checks.

-Inside of the rootfs but on the host, create two directories, bindir and rootdir, which are owned by the current user (id:1000) and root respectively, and are all accessible only by its owner.
+Inside the rootfs but on the host, create two directories, `bindir` and `rootdir`.
+These should be owned by the current user (id:1000) and root, respectively, and should only be accessible by their respective owners.

 Type following commands: